divjotarora/specifications/source/retryable-reads/retryable-reads.rst

    there is no guarantee that the lower versioned server can support the original command.

 3c.
-If the retry attempt fails
+If a retry attempt fails
-''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''

-If the retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see `SDAM: Error Handling
+If a retry attempt also fails, drivers MUST update their topology according to the SDAM spec (see `SDAM: Error Handling
 <https://github.com/mongodb/specifications/blob/master/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling>`__).
-If an error would not allow the caller to infer that an attempt was made (e.g. connection pool exception originating from the driver), the original error should be raised.
-If the retry failed due to another retryable error or some other error originating from the server, that error should be raised instead as the caller can infer that an attempt was made and the second error is likely more relevant (with respect to the current topology state).
+If an error would not allow the caller to infer that an attempt was made (e.g. connection pool exception originating from the driver), the error from the previous attempt should be raised.

 4. Implementation constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^